Robert C. Morlino: Bishop of Madison

-Morlino was named the fourth bishop of the Diocese of Madison on May 23, 2003, by John Paul II.
+Morlino was named the fourth bishop of Madison on May 23, 2003, by John Paul II.
 He was installed on August 1, 2003.

-Morlino supported the application of Summorum Pontificum in his diocese, and he celebrated the Tridentine Mass in several parishes.
-He ordered that the tabernacle in all the churches of the diocese should be moved to a central place of prominence.
-Morlino encouraged the faithful to receive Holy Communion on the tongue while kneeling, and he encouraged pastors to enlist exclusively male altar servers.
-One of his main objectives was to increase vocations to the priesthood in his diocese, and he helped raise 44 million dollars for the endowment fund "Priests for Our Future".
+Morlino supported the application of Summorum Pontificum, the apostolic letter issued by Pope Benedict XVI in 2007 on the Tridentine Mass in his diocese, celebrating the mass in several parishes.
+Morlino ordered all the parishes to relocate the tabernacles in their sanctuaries to central places of prominence.
+Morlino encouraged parishioners to receive the eucharist on the tongue while kneeling, and he encouraged pastors to enlist only male altar servers.
+One of his main objectives was to increase vocations to the priesthood in his diocese.
+He helped raise $44 million for the endowment fund "Priests for Our Future".
 The number of seminarians studying for the priesthood grew from six to 30 during his episcopate, one of the largest increases in the United States.
-Catholics in his diocese had divided opinions of him.
+Catholics in his diocese had divided opinions of his actions.

-A fire severely damaged St. Raphael's Cathedral in March 2005.
-In June 2007, Morlino announced that St. Raphael's would be rebuilt on its current site, reusing the steeple and other items from the previous building.

-Morlino was the past chairman of the Bishops' Committee on the Diaconate and Ad Hoc Committee on Health Care Issues and the Church, both units of the United States Conference of Catholic Bishops.
+A fire severely damaged St. Raphael's Cathedral in Madison in 2005.
+In 2007, Morlino announced that the diocese would rebuild the cathedral on its previous site, reusing the steeple and other items from the old building.Morlino served as chair of the Bishops' Committee on the Diaconate and Ad Hoc Committee on Health Care Issues and the Church, both units of the United States Conference of Catholic Bishops.

-In May 2009, Morlino announced that the Catholic Multicultural Center – a building that fed, educated and supported many on Madison's south side – would close in two days as part of widespread Diocesan budget cuts.
+In 2009, Morlino announced that the Catholic Multicultural Center – a building that fed, educated and supported many on Madison's south side – would close as part of widespread diocesan budget cuts.
 A handoff to local parish administration and fundraising drive was announced one week later.